-- 5.2.1 Seek to have land in travelling stock reserves (if no longer required) added to the parks where it would be beneficial to park values. - 5.2.2 Maintain fences, gates and appropriate signage along travelling stock routes, and liaise with adjoining landholders to encourage the construction and maintenance of effective boundary fences to exclude stock from the parks.
-If necessary, and subject to available resources, enter into boundary fencing agreements in accordance with NPWS policy. - 5.2.3 Liaise with park neighbours to rectify boundary fence encroachments in accordance with NPWS policy.
-Give priority to encroachments which involve significant vegetation such as threatened ecological communities and other sensitive conservation values. - 5.2.4 Ensure applications for mining and exploration in Killarney and Bobbiwaa state conservation areas are subject to environmental impact assessment before decisions are made about approval. - 5.2.5 Maintain the rifle range safety zone signs in Killarney State Conservation Area in accordance with NPWS policy.
+- 5.2.1 Seek to have land in travelling stock reserves (if no longer required) added to the parks where it would be beneficial to park values. - 5.2.2 Maintain fences, gates and appropriate signage along travelling stock reserves, and liaise with adjoining landholders to encourage the construction and maintenance of effective boundary fences to exclude stock from the parks.
+If necessary, and subject to available resources, enter into boundary fencing agreements in accordance with NPWS policy. - 5.2.3 Where practicable, boundary fence encroachments will be rectified in accordance with NPWS policy.
+Prior to rectification of these encroachments, liaison with park neighbours and feasibility assessments will be undertaken.
+Priority will be given to encroachments which involve significant vegetation such as threatened ecological communities and other sensitive conservation values. - 5.2.4 Ensure applications for mining and exploration in Killarney and Bobbiwaa state conservation areas are subject to environmental impact assessment before decisions are made about approval. - 5.2.5 Maintain the rifle range safety zone signs in Killarney State Conservation Area in accordance with NPWS policy.